Style and Design

 We don't think assembly of the cabin, though a little complex, would be beyond anyone with average diy skills.
 A minimum of two people will be required though and we have seen estimates and reports of the assembly time varying from 5 to 7 hours to 7 days!
 Something in between is more likely.
 We doubt whether someone with little or no experience of building assembly would manage to complete the erection of the Wenlock in a single day but two days should do it.
 Best thing is probably to begin early one morning and just see how it goes.
 Remember you'll also have to allow time to apply a suitable finish - probably a minimum of two coats.

 There are a few other corner summerhouses in this price category that are also worth looking at.
-The Greenacre 3x3, the Ardcastle, the Melanie, the Melena and the Nancy III spring to mind as corner cabins with a similar 28mm smooth planed interlocking log construction although the Greenacre has only a single front door and the Ardcastle offers a solid sheet floor and roof rather than the all wood structure of the others.
+The Greenacre 3x3, the Ardcastle, the Melanie and the Melena spring to mind as corner cabins with a similar 28mm smooth planed interlocking log construction although the Greenacre has only a single front door and the Ardcastle offers a solid sheet floor and roof rather than the all wood structure of the others.
 But apart from the slightly more expensive Nancy III, all are in a similar price category and we think they're worth a look too if the Wenlock takes your fancy.

 That said, we do think the Wenlock offers real style and quality in a summerhouse which will fit snugly into the corner of the garden.
 It's a decent size without being too large and provides a useful outdoor living area which can be used all year round.
 As we've suggested above, the felt roof option might be a better bet if you're garden is in an exposed area - and it will save you a few pounds into the bargain.
 You will need to spend some time adding a preservative/decorative finish to the building, but that's the case generally with summerhouses in this class and a little time invested here will pay real dividends in the long run.
 We like the wooden floor and roof, the overall design and the quality of the build.
 In short, there's not much to find fault with in the Wenlock.
 4.5 stars are heading its way.